 There’s a lot of family history tied up in our homes and you shouldn’t discount the emotional attachment to your place.
 Think through the decision to move very carefully and discuss it with your family.
 The last thing you need is to make a decision you’ll regret.

-Give some thought to how you will use the funds remaining from the sale of your old place once you have purchased a new home.
+Give some thought to how you will use any funds that may remain from the sale of your old place once you have purchased a new home.

-The non-concessional contributions cap for the 2016/2017 year is $180,000.
-If you are aged under 65, you may be able to contribute up to $540,000 in a single year as long as you make no additional after tax contributions for the remaining two years.
+If you are aged under 65, you may be able to contribute up to $300,000 in a single year as long as you make no additional after tax contributions for the remaining two years.
 This is called the ‘bring forward’ rule.

-If you’re aged 65 or over, you must satisfy a work test to be able to make a non-concessional super contribution and you cannot take advantage of the bring-forward rules.
+If you’re aged 65 or over, you must satisfy a work test to be able to make an after-tax super contribution and you cannot take advantage of the bring-forward rules.

-While investing the proceeds from the sale of your property into your super is one potential strategy for you to consider, your financial adviser can discuss other strategies that are tailored towards your situation and goals.
+While investing any proceeds from the sale of your property into your super fund is one potential strategy for you to consider, your financial adviser can discuss other strategies that are tailored towards your own situation and goals.

 This information has been prepared without taking account of your objectives, financial situation or needs.
 Because of this you should, before acting on this information, consider its appropriateness, having regard to your objectives, financial situation and needs.